nyarly/blog/_drafts/false-cognates.md

 RootCategory.sub_category(:LessAwesome)
 {% endhighlight %}

+The problem is that the relationship between the problem space (items in categories) and the language semantics (instances of classes) is accidental.
+It's very convenient in the present moment, but where we need to be able to adapt to a changing problem domain, language semantics are relatively fixed.

-Yeah.
-That's kind of what I'm talking about.
-Best case, what's going to happen is that the spec is going to change - item parameters change by category (doable...) items can be in more than one category (modules?), categories can have more than one parent (modules...?), categories can be deleted...
-That's the best case.
-Worst case is that I need to come along and integrate with your code, and boy will that be a pain in the neck.
+Best case, what's going to happen is that the spec is going to change.
+What if items can be in more than one category, categories can have more than one parent, or categories can be deleted...
+There's ways in which you might be able to support those changes in Ruby, but it'd get increasingly difficult.

+Even worse, imagine that I wrote the above treatment of items-in-categories and you need to use the library in your application - and then you discover that you need to be able to delete categories.
+It's bad enough doing the backflips when you've got complete control over the code.
+There's no way to extend that kind of semantics-mapping smoothly.

+## Pipelines as Call Stacks

-More controversially, imagine you have a piece of data that needs to be processed in many little ways.
-Like, say, an HTTP request.
-We need to confirm different headers, and load code and make DB connections available, until we get to the real app that's going to really produce the response, and then we're going to tweak that until it get's sent back to the browser.
+As a further example, imagine you have a piece of data that needs to be processed in many little ways.
+For instance, an HTTP request.
+We need to confirm different headers, and load code and make DB connections available, until we get to the real app that's going to really produce the response, and then we're going to manipulate the response until it gets sent back to the browser.

 And hey, doesn't that remind you of a call stack?
 So maybe we could have a series of little one-method objects chained together so that they call each other and then return the response of the next thing down?
 Wouldn't that be a nice way to decouple the various parts of processing HTTP?

-Thanks a heap, PEP-333, and your descendant, everyone's pal: Rack.
-They're great, except if you want to do things in asymmetrical ways, or change the processing chain.
-Or understand what the hell is going on.
-(Given that there are multiple implementations of features that basic Rack provides, I think there's some credence to "what does that do?")
+That's the reasoning behind PEP-333, and its descendant Rack.
+It's a really powerful, easy to compose system, and Ruby web applications have been built on that basic premise for a long time now.

+The composible middleware pattern has drawbacks, as a consequence of being tied the the semantic form of method composition.
+You can't perform processing in asymmetrical ways, or change the processing chain on the fly.
+Even allowing for up front manipulation of the chain starts introducing a lot of complexity into the otherwise simple composition.

+It can also be difficult to understand how the request gets processed in long pipelines, or what a particular middleware is doing because of how it interacts with with the composition chain. `Rack::Static` is a pretty good example of this, or `Rack::Mapping`, both of which dispatch requests to different child stacks depending on their characteristics.

 So on the one hand, don't do that.
 Implement categories as their own kind of objects with normal references to each other instead of class-inheritance links.
 Build a processing pipeline, where the next thing in the stack is a reference to an object rather than a proc embedded in the closure of another proc.

-On the other hand, there's a point where if you take that advice to it's logical conclusion, you ignore language idiom completely, or try to re-code other languages in the current one, and now you're fighting against language semantics.
-You could argue that EventMachine is an example of this, or Celluloid.
-You could also argue that the "compiles into..." boom recently is a sort of example of this, too - Coffeescript, Elixir, Clojure and all their friends.

-Maybe the swing is "it's all Turing-complete, so why bother with idiom?"  which I find a little depressing.

 ## Does It Go In This, or Just Around Here?